-Can American Based Companies Legally Fly Drones in Canada?
+Can American Based Companies be Legally Flying Drones in Canada?

-- Foreign entities cannot register drone systems in Canada unless they own a Canadian Corporation,
+- Foreign citizens cannot register drones in Canada

-- Foreign operators/pilots require a Special Flight Operations Certificate for every drone operation.
+- Foreign operators/pilots require a Special Flight Operations Certificate from Transport Canada for every drone operation.

-Secondly, American pilots are not permitted to fly drones in Canada without first obtaining a Special Flight Operations Certificate (SFOC) per 903.01(c) for each operation since according to Transport Canada,
+Secondly, American pilots are not permitted to be flying drones in Canada without first obtaining a Special Flight Operations Certificate (SFOC) per 903.01(c) for each operation,

-“Canada has not identified reciprocal foreign operator privileges with the United States (U.S.)”.1
+“Canada has not identified reciprocal foreign operator privileges with the United States (U.S.)”.

 American corporations or citizens can register drones but this is only possible if they first create a foreign-owned corporation in Canada that complies with both provincial and federal statutes regarding foreign ownership.